Concealed Carry Tips and Tricks: What to Know

 A picture of a man with a concealed carry weapon and the blog title that reads, "Concealed Carry Tips and Tricks: What to Know"

 Whether you’re an experienced or new handgun owner, you know that concealed carrying is not a decision to be taken lightly.
-Plus, if you’re like most concealed carriers in Colorado, you’re looking for the best way to protect yourself and your family should the need arise.
+If you’re like most concealed carriers in Colorado, you’re looking for the best way to protect yourself and your family should the need arise.

-With that enormous responsibility comes the need to keep on top of training and safety best practices.
-That’s why we’ve gathered the following tips and tricks from experienced gun experts at Colorado Handgun Safety so you can be sure you’re keeping yourself safe.
+With that responsibility comes the need to stay current on training, safety best practices, and new laws.
+That’s why we’ve gathered the following tips and tricks from the certified instructors at Colorado Handgun Safety.
+These updates reflect new Colorado concealed carry laws that took effect July 1, 2025, so you’ll be confident that you’re carrying legally and safely.

 Here are our top 10 concealed carry tips and tricks to remember while carrying your handgun.